World Link’s Enhancement PAL Program

 Students on the PAL Program are ALSO required to:

-- During Year: Stay active in a school leadership club or multiple leadership clubs you joined in September.
+- During Year: Stay active in a school or community leadership club or multiple leadership clubs you joined in September.

-- November 10th-18th: Do multiple presentations and cultural sharing activities during International Education Week, competing in World Link’s IEW Competition.
+- In November: Do multiple presentations and cultural sharing activities during International Education Week, competing in World Link’s IEW Competition.

-- December – Participate in a holiday service volunteer activity.
+- In December – Participate in a holiday service volunteer activity.

-- Due February 5th: Complete Melting Pot Activity and be in World Link’s Melting Pot Competition.
+- February: Complete Melting Pot Activity and be in World Link’s Melting Pot Competition.

-- By April 14th: Organize and implement a Global Youth Service Day Project in the host community.
-All projects completed on time and reported by April 15th will be considered for World Link’s Top Ten GYSD Project Competition.
+- April: Organize and implement a Global Youth Service Day Project in the host community.
+All projects completed on time and reported will be considered for World Link’s Top Ten GYSD Project Competition.

 We encourage all students to complete the PAL Program to get the most benefits out of our program and their exchange year.
 This program is designed to help students become successful alumni and leaders.